pasta777/matfquiztador/README.md

 # <p align="center" style="font-size:72px;">CONTROLS</p>

-  LMB is used for everything.
+  LMB is used for all game controls and maneuvering menus.
+Use ESC to exit the game and close the application.

 # <p align="center" style="font-size:72px;">AUTHORS</p>